DoctorMcKay/node-internet-relay-chat/README.md

 ## updateChannelNames(channel)

 Sends a request to the IRC server for the full list of nicks in `channel`.
 The `names` event will be emitted when the response is received.

+## whois(nick)

+Sends a request to the IRC server for a user's information.
+The `whois` event will be emitted when the full response is received.

 # Line Object